Northumberland Beaches

 Find your favourite Northumberland Beaches

-The Northumberland coast is a stunning stretch of coastline in the North East England, stretching about 62 miles from the Scottish border to the River Coquet.
 Rugged and unspoiled, with glorious sandy beaches brimming with wildlife, and picturesque villages.
 Enjoy walking, cycling, and birdwatching, as well as exploring historic castles, forts, and other landmarks that dot the coastline.

 Northumberland Beaches A-Z

+Wander along the Northumberland Coast Path and discover hidden gems like the dramatic ruins of Dunstanburgh Castle or the tranquil nature reserves teeming with birdlife.
 Visit Holy Island, play golf, discover remote beaches and find family friendly beachfronts.

-Coastal Events
+Seaside Events

 Coastal events in Northumberland for your diary